LaurentEsingle/LaurentEsingle.github.io/datafiles.markdown

 Aggregations usually return even a smaller number of rows, which in most cases is what the user wats: a meaningful subset of a large set of data that can easily be processed and displayed with charts or tables.

-**Loading, exploration, data manipulation**
+**Data Exploration, Analysis and Manipulation**

 The user does not always know exactly what information a given file contains and how that information is formatted.
 He often goes through the sequence of steps described below:

 - *Data exploration:* when a file is open the first time (and only a sample is loaded into memory), the user - with the help of the data exploration panel - has access to statistical and datatypes information that can give him a good idea of the content of the whole file.
 He can issue several queries to confirm his assumptions even if he cannot load the whole file in memory.
 Each time he issues a query, that query is directly executed again the data file.

-- *Data manipulation:* Once the data filtered/aggregated fits in memory, this enables numerous possibilities of data manipulation: change data formatting, clean and edit data, delete duplicates, update values, change column data type, further aggregate/filter and more.
+- *Data Analysis and manipulation:* Once the data filtered/aggregated fits in memory, this enables numerous possibilities of data manipulation: change data formatting, clean and edit data, delete duplicates, update values, change column data type, further aggregate/filter and more.

-- *Save data:* When the data manipulation is completed, the user can save the data in his workspace for later use.
+- *User workspace:* When the data manipulation is completed, the user can save the data in his workspace for later use.

 <p></p>
 <div align="center"><img src="/images/files.png" width="100%" height="100%" class="welcome_ui_img_center" /></div>